How to get the most out of SonarLint?

 File and issue exclusion

-When your project is connected to SonarQube, you can configure file and issue exclusions on the server.
+You can configure files exclusions in your IDE, for the current project or more globally for all the projects you open.
+When your project is connected to SonarQube, you can also configure file and issue exclusions on the server.
 By default, all the files in an open project that are written in recognized languages are analyzed.

 The way SonarLint issues are displayed can be changed in Intellij preferences, in “Editor” > “Colors Scheme” > “SonarLint”.
 By default, issues highlighting matches the standard warnings and errors, but it can be customized by severity, including the error stripe in the right bar.

 The “Log” tab in the SonarLint window can be useful to understand some technical issues.
 By default, the SonarLint console displays only analysis logs, but you can enable verbose logs.

 SonarLint for IntelliJ is open source under the LGPL v3 license.
 You can fork us on GitHub, and submit Pull Requests.
 Feel free to fix bugs or to implement new features.